WAM2layers/WAM2layers/docs/quickstart.md

 ## Start an experiment

 Now you are ready to start tracking!
 There are a few ways to use WAM2layers.

 One way is to use it from the command line:
 ```
 wam2layers backtrack floodcase_202107.yaml
 wam2layers visualize output floodcase_202107.yaml
 ```

+TODO: explain how it can by used with JupyterLab

 This workflow is particularly useful if you are running experiments on HPC systems.